F1r3f0x/SalesforceClassicIcons/README.md

 ## How to use
-In a formula just use '/{URL}' to use the icon of your one salesforce org.
+In a formula just use '/{URL}' to use the icon of your own salesforce org.

 ## Icons
 | URL | Icon|